Wisdom Teeth Removal: Do You Need an Oral Surgeon?

 What to Expect from the Wisdom Teeth Removal Process

-When an oral surgeon recommends wisdom teeth extraction, they’ll guide you through a few pre-surgery steps.
-This includes avoiding food and drink before anesthesia and discussing any medications or allergies you may have.
+When an oral surgeon recommends wisdom teeth extraction, the process begins with a careful evaluation and clear pre-surgery instructions.
+This may include avoiding food and drink before anesthesia and reviewing any medications or allergies to ensure a safe procedure.

 After surgery, proper care is essential for a smooth recovery.
 Dr. Lane shares this advice: